rudra4opensource/dummy_project/README.md

 # CustomerCRUDApplication
 INTEND: This project is a part of a assignment-->
+DESCRIPTION:
-This project explains Customer CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations using spring boot and H2 in-memory database.
+1. This project explains Customer CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations using spring boot and H2 in-memory database.
-In this app we are using Spring Data JPA for built-in methods to do Customer CRUD operations.
+2. In this app we are using Spring Data JPA for built-in methods to do Customer CRUD operations.
-`@EnableJpaRepositories` annotation is used on main class to Enable H2 DB related configuration, which will read properties from `application.properties` file.
+3. `@EnableJpaRepositories` annotation is used on main class to Enable H2 DB related configuration, which will read properties from `application.properties` file.

 Also, recently added **Spring Reactive programming** support with the help of **Spring Webflux** in this application.
 All reactive classes/interfaces are added with prefix as `Reactive*`.